 Independence Pass Loop (summer only)

-From Frisco, go to I-70 West and exit Copper/Leadville HWY 91.
-Follow 91 through Leadville to HWY 82.
-You will see signs for Twin Lakes which is a great picture stopping place.
+From Frisco, head west on I-70 and exit at HWY 91 for Copper/Leadville.
+Follow 91 through Leadville which continues as HWY 24.
+Enjoy views of 14,000 foot mountains as you leave Leadville.
+Next look for the right turn on to HWY 82, you will see signs for Twin Lakes which is a great picture stopping place.
 Follow 82 to Aspen by going over Independence Pass.
 It is a little windy and steep so be sure you are not in a hurry and not afraid of heights!
 Around Aspen are great views of the Maroon Bells and other mountain peaks.
-Follow 82 along to I-70 where you will intersect with Glenwood Springs.
+When you leave Aspen follow 82 to I-70 where you will intersect with Glenwood Springs.
 This is a good place to relax and soak in a natural hot spring.
-After your soak, drive East an hour and a half back to Summit County and Frisco.
+After your soak, drive east an hour and a half back to Summit County and Frisco.
 This is an all day driving tour after you take in stops for pictures, meals, and hot springs.